free shipping from a purchase value of 49 euros in germany.

 We maintain online presences within social networks and process user data in this context in order to communicate with the users active there or to offer information about us.

-We would like to point out that user data may be processed outside the European Union.
-This may entail risks for users, e.g. by making it more difficult to enforce users’ rights.
+Please note that this may involve the processing of user data outside the European Union.
+This may pose risks to users, as it could, for example, make it more difficult to enforce their rights.

-In addition, user data is usually processed within social networks for market research and advertising purposes.
-For example, user profiles can be created on the basis of user behaviour and the associated interests of users.
-The user profiles can then be used, for example, to place advertisements within and outside the networks which are presumed to correspond to the interests of the users.
-For these purposes, cookies are usually stored on the user’s computer, in which the user’s usage behaviour and interests are stored.
-Furthermore, data can be stored in the user profiles independently of the devices used by the users (especially if the users are members of the respective networks or will become members later on).
+Furthermore, user data within social networks is generally processed for market research and advertising purposes.
+For example, usage profiles may be created based on users’ behavior and the resulting interests.
+These user profiles can in turn be used, for example, to display advertisements both within and outside the networks that are presumed to correspond to users’ interests.
+For these purposes, cookies are typically stored on users’ computers, in which their usage behavior and interests are recorded.
+Furthermore, data may also be stored in the usage profiles regardless of the devices used by users (particularly if users are members of the respective platforms and are logged in to them).

 For a detailed description of the respective processing operations and the opt-out options, please refer to the respective data protection declarations and information provided by the providers of the respective networks.